AlbertoLourenco/URLMockSession/README.md

 }
 ```

 > I used this class in my iOS projects and now I'm publishing it to share it with other developers and get answers about it.
-If you have any ideas to add, please make a `pull request`.
+If you have any ideas to add, please make a `pull request`. <br /><br />
 > Feel free to use, copy and change what you need.